 Q3: If the answer to Q1 is no, then how these parameters are derived by the NEF?
 Should these parameters only be stored and derived by the GMLC?
 In this case, this would mean that these parameters should be removed from the list of possible input parameters to be provided by the NEF in the Ngmlc_Location_ProvideLocation request.

-ANSWER: The parameter "External Client Type" may be used for privacy authorization in GMLC (23.273 6.1.2) or NEF (23.273 6.5.1).
+ANSWER: The parameter "External Client Type" may be provisioned in the NEF per AF.
+It may be used for privacy authorization in GMLC (23.273 6.1.2) or NEF (23.273 6.5.1).
 The parameter needs to be included in Ngmlc_Location_ProvideLocation request.

-The parameter “LCS Service Type" is if used mapped in GMLC from attribute “Service Identity” (see (23.273 6.1.2) and may be used for privacy authorization of an LCS Client in GMLC (see 23.273 7.1).
+The parameter “LCS Service Type" may be if used mapped in GMLC from attribute “Service Identity” (see (23.273 6.1.2) and may be used for privacy authorization of an LCS Client in GMLC (see 23.273 7.1).
 The parameter does not need to be included in Ngmlc_Location_ProvideLocation request.

 2. Actions: